-What Are Nanodiscs - Synthetic Polymers
+What Are Nanodiscs - Copolymers

 They provide a mobile, near identical copy, of the native membrane protein environment in the cell membrane.
 Thus, they circumvent the problems of solubilization detergents and allow us to stabilize and isolate membrane proteins in their active state for further scientific research.